Wesley Baker

 Wesley Eugene Baker (March 26, 1958 – December 5, 2005) was an American convicted murderer executed by the U.S. state of Maryland.
-He was convicted for the June 6, 1991, murder of Jane Frances Tyson, a mother and grandmother, in front of two of her grandchildren in Catonsville.
-He was the last person to be executed in Maryland.
+He was sentenced to death for the June 6, 1991, robbery and murder of Jane Frances Tyson, a mother and grandmother, in front of two of her grandchildren in Catonsville.
+Baker was the last person to be executed in Maryland before capital punishment was abolished in 2013.

 Early life

 Baker was born to an underage rape victim and suffered physical and sexual abuse during his childhood by his mother, stepfather and two teenage girls.
 At age 15, he fathered a child with a 28-year-old heroin user while himself suffering from alcohol and heroin addiction.

 Baker had several prior convictions.
 His first was for unauthorized use of a motor vehicle at 16 years old, for which he received 3 years in prison.
 In 1978, Baker was convicted of armed robbery and sentenced to 15 years in prison.
 Released in 1987, he was arrested again for drug and weapons-related offenses two years later.
-Baker was released in September 1990, and committed the murder that sent him to death row less than a year later.
+Baker was paroled in September 1990 and committed the murder that sent him to death row less than nine months later.
+He was still on parole at the time of the murder.